Trow-Registry/trow/INSTALL.md

 in the Kubernetes cluster as well the client machine.
 The address "trow.kube-public" is configured to point to the registry by adding an entry to `/etc/hosts`.

 The script has been primarily tested with GKE and minikube on MacOS and Linux.
+It isn't currently compatible with containerd based distributions such as microk8s (see #14).

 ***These instructions modify nodes in your cluster.
 Only run on test or dev clusters.***